Reward charts: what are they?

 Your child’s chart shows how often your child achieves their behaviour goals.
 For example, if you’re using a wall poster, the chart might have spaces for ticks or stickers.
 An app might have stars that pop up on the screen.
 Each time your child does well, your child gets ticks or stickers in the spaces or stars in the app.
 A certain number of ticks, stickers or stars adds up to a reward for your child.

 Reward charts are a powerful way of:

-- discouraging behaviour you don’t want, like hitting
+- discouraging challenging behaviour, like hitting

 How and why reward charts work

-2. Set up a chart
+2. Choose a chart

-When you’ve decided on your chart, decide which stickers or tokens to use – star stickers work well for younger children, whereas older children might like points or other markers.
+When you’ve decided on your chart, decide which stickers or tokens to use.
+Star stickers work well for younger children, whereas older children might like points or other markers.